-Before installation begins, approval shall be obtained from the HSC for the following features of a hydrant system intended to comply with this standard:
+Prior to commencement of installation, approval shall be obtained from the HSC for the following features of a hydrant system intended to comply with this standard:

-- (a) Location of hydrant outlets; - (b) Where non-standard systems are provided in accordance with 3.2.3, provide evidence of fire brigade consultation; - (c) Location of the hydrant inlet; - (d) Location of piping forming the main waterway; - (e) Location of pump units (where required); - (f) System design flow; - (g) Pressure required at the downstream connection of the inlet; - (h) Type of pump unit driver; - (i) Intended flow/pressure curve characteristics for each pump; - (i) Provisions for riser flow tests; - (k) Schedule of periodic inspections during construction (see 8.4); - (I) Notification of where water supplies can be drawn to supply the hydrant system; - (m) A copy of the fire engineering design and fire protection services design documentation (where applicable).
+- (a) Location of hydrant outlets; - (b) Evidence of fire brigade consultation may be required where non-standard systems are provided in accordance with 3.2.3; - (c) Location of hydrant inlet; - (d) Location of piping forming the main waterway; - (e) Location of pump units (where required); - (f) System design flow; - (g) Pressure required at the downstream connection of the inlet; - (h) Type of pump unit driver; - (i) Intended flow/pressure curve characteristics for each pump; - (j) Provisions for riser flow tests; - (k) Schedule of periodic inspections during construction (see 8.4); and - (I) Notification of where water supplies may be drawn to supply the hydrant system. - (m) A copy of the Fire Engineering Design and Fire Protection Services Design documentation (where applicable).